dhrubajyoti98/dhrubajyoti98.github.io/res_pub_conf.md

 I am intrigued by all domains of the physical and mathematical sciences, but I am especially interested in the following:

-- Characterizing High-dimensional dynamical systems.
+- Characterizing high-dimensional dynamical systems.
-- Dynamics of Complex Networks.
+- Studying various phenomena in complex-networked dynamical systems.

+I am also interested in exploring the applications of high performance computing in various physics simulations.

 ---